 GitHub brings together teams and coding experts onto one collaborative platform where they can share ideas and methods and make awesome software together.
-But just what is GitHub, how does it work, and what makes it so beneficial?
+But just what is GitHub, what is GitHub for, how does it work, and what makes it so beneficial?
 This brief GitHub tutorial will help you get started as you learn how to use GitHub.

 GitHub is one of the world’s largest community of developers.
 It’s an intricate platform that fosters collaboration and communication between developers.
 GitHub has a number of useful features that enable development teams to work together on the same project and easily create new versions of software without disrupting the current versions, but it doesn’t stop there.

 Once new additions to a program are complete, for example, they can easily be incorporated into existing programs.
 GitHub also makes it extremely simple to work together on strings of code to really dial in and perfect even the smallest parts of a program.
 With GitHub, you can collaborate and work on projects with others anywhere in the world.

 Of course, that’s only scratching the surface, because when it comes to the question “What is GitHub?” the answer is all about what it can do for you.